With a Little Luck: Year-end charts

-Later release
+Later releases

-"With a Little Luck" was included on the compilation album Wings Greatest (1978) and the Paul McCartney compilation albums All the Best!
-(1987), Wingspan: Hits and History (2001) and Pure McCartney (2016).
-There are two versions of the song: the full-length version, which runs 5:45, and a promotional radio edit version, which runs 3:13 (as it cuts out, among other things, the entire instrumental interlude).
-The full-length version is included on Wings Greatest and the UK & Canada version of All the Best!, while the radio edit version appears on Wingspan, Pure McCartney and the US version of All the Best!
+"With a Little Luck" was released as two versions: the full-length version, which runs 5:45, and a promotional radio edit version, which runs 3:13 (as it cuts out, among other things, the entire instrumental interlude).
+The full-length version is included on Wings Greatest (1978), the UK & Canada version of All the Best!
+(1987) and the deluxe edition of Wings (2025), while the radio edit version appears on the US version of All the Best!, Wingspan: Hits and History (2001), Pure McCartney (2016), The 7" Singles Box (2022) and the single-disc edition of Wings.

 The song was featured in the closing credits of the 1979 film Sunburn starring Farrah Fawcett, Charles Grodin and Art Carney.